ste80pa/php-lamp-xdebug/README.md

-Docker image for development and debugging purpose.
+Docker image for easy development and debugging purpose using a LAMP stack.

 Source available at <https://github.com/ste80pa/php-lamp-xdebug>.